 This is why I get worried when I see the CEO or CTO of a large company give marching orders that everything must be migrated to the cloud, the old datacenters must be shut down, and that everyone will "do DevOps" (whatever that means), all within six months.
 I’m not exaggerating when I say that I’ve seen this pattern several dozen times, and without exception, every single one of these initiatives has failed.
 Inevitably, two to three years later, every one of these companies is still working on the migration, the old datacenter is still running, and no one can tell whether they are really doing DevOps or not.

-If you want to successfully adopt DevOps, or if you want to succeed at any other type of migration project, the only sane way to do it is incrementally.
+A more effective way to do any large migration project is to do it incrementally.
 The key to incrementalism is not just splitting up the work into a series of small steps but splitting up the work in such a way that every step brings its own value—even if the later steps never happen.
+To understand why this is so important, consider the opposite, false incrementalism.[4]
+Suppose that you do a huge migration project, broken up into the following steps:

-1. Redesign the user interface.
+Redesign the user interface.

-2. Rewrite the backend.
+Rewrite the backend.

-3. Migrate the data.
+Migrate the data.

 If you can get a quick win by fixing one real, concrete problem right away, and making one team successful, you’ll begin to build momentum.
 This will allow you to go for another quick win, and another one after that.
 And if you can keep repeating this process—delivering value early and often—you’ll be far more likely to succeed at the larger migration effort.
 But even if the larger migration doesn’t work out, at least one team is more successful now and one deployment process works better, so it’s still worth the investment.